kaanalptkn/ka-p1/README.md

 ## Classes

-* This section provide classes time-tables with lessons, time and there is an explanation what exactly about the classes.
-Also what you need to bring with.
+* This section provides classes time-tables with lessons, time and there is an explanation what exactly about the classes.
+Also what do you need to bring with you.

 ## Contact

-* Contact form is a main part on this site.
-User can contact by filling a form with interesting topic.
-Also our full address with contact number apperaed.
-Below a form there is a map with location of a fitness studio.
+* Contact form is a main part of this site.
+Users can contact by filling a form with an interesting topic.
+Also our full address with contact number appeared.
+Below a form there is a map with location of a fitness club.

 ## Future implementations

-* Create gym package  offer.
+* Create a gym package  offer.
 * Add new site with class descriptions.
 * Fitness advises.
 Ideas and nutrition.
 * 24 hours gym online lessons